noircss/noircss/README.md

 Hi 👋 My name is ShahRukh Ahmed
 ===============================

-Web developer & UX designer
+Full-stack developer & UI designer
 ---------------------------

 Hello!
 I am ShahRukh Ahmed, or better known as Shah for short.
 I am from Bloomington, IL, and I am a web developer and designer.
 I use the word designer because I started as a graphic designer and eventually found a specialization in UX design.
 I am open to paid work if you contact me on any number of my socials.